askcloudarchitech/askcloudarchitech/asksitestatic/content/posts/tech-terms/what-is-serverless-computing/index.md

 Anyways, Serverless is really an entire class of computing where instead of being charged for servers running all the time, you are instead charged for individual invocations of your functionality.
 Most of the time you will find that Serverless computing is referred to as Serverless functions because they are light weight, stateless and somewhat short lived.

-Where can i find Serverless?
+**Where can i find Serverless?**

 Every cloud provided offers a Serverless solution and there are also many other examples of places where the Serverless idea is used.
-For the cloud provders, AWS has Lambda, GCP has cloud functions, Azure has Azure functions.
-Beyond these big names, here are a couple other examples: Netlify, the company known for JAMstack hosting offers Netlify Functions and Cloudlare, the CDN and WAF company, offers Cloudflare Workers.
+For the cloud providers, AWS has Lambda, GCP has cloud functions, Azure has Azure functions.
+Beyond these big names, here are a couple other examples: Netlify, the company known for JAMstack hosting offers Netlify Functions and Cloudflare, the CDN and WAF company, offers Cloudflare Workers.

 No matter where you find them or what they’re called, all Serverless offerings have the same things in common:

-**Generally they offer a few options on how to envoke them.**
+**Generally they offer a few options on how to invoke them**

 For example, heres a list of the ways Azure functions can be triggered.